-Independent learning includes hours engaged with essential reading, case study preparation, assignment preparation and completion etc. Scheduled sessions may vary slightly depending on the module.
+Independent learning includes hours engaged with essential reading, case study preparation, assignment preparation and completion etc.

-Average class size: The annual cohort size is usually 22-24 students.
-Classes are mainly taught in groups of 5 or 6, with occasional group session of up to 12 students.
+Average class size: The annual cohort size across the BA & FdA courses is usually 22-28 students.
+Classes are mainly taught in groups of 5, 6 or 7, with occasional group session of up to 14 students.

 Placement learning: The Course includes a placement element.
 Students will normally spend three weeks on placement with a professional production company or organisation.
-The placement is arranged by negotiation between the student, the Course Tutor and the placement organisation with due regard to the student's profile, and other Course commitments.
+The placement is arranged by negotiation between the student, the Course Tutor and the placement organisation with due regard to the student's profile and other Course commitments.